 - Depression screenings at hospitals – At-risk patients are screened for depression and substance abuse at the University of Maryland Harford Memorial and Upper Chesapeake Medical Center.

-- Rapid Referrals for Pregnant Women with Addiction Issues – The Behavioral Health Work Group is working to establish a rapid referral process between Obstetric doctors and substance abuse providers to recognize pregnant women with addiction issues and link them with treatment.
+- Rapid Referrals for Pregnant Women with Addiction Issues – Through the work of the Behavioral Health Work Group subcommittee focusing on pregnant women and substance exposed newborns (SEN), a rapid referral process between Obstetric doctors and substance abuse providers has been established to link pregnant women with addiction issues with treatment.

 - Integrate Mental Health services into Primary Care – The University of Maryland Upper Chesapeake Health and Union Hospital are working on a program to integrate mental health into standard primary care practices.